This Moroccan market is small – just a few blocks – but it’s easy to lose yourself amongst the chaos.

 The Ben Youssef Madrasa, Bahia Palace, and El Badii Palace are all important historic compounds that you’ll find within the medina of Marrakech and it’s easy to spend a day sightseeing.

-The city also feels a bit more suited to tourists – a bit smoother around the edges with more boutique accommodation and find dining.
+The city also feels a bit more suited to tourists – a bit smoother around the edges with more boutique accommodation and fine dining.

 Having said that, you don’t need to venture too far off the main streets to find the hectic markets and local chaos.
 There’s just as much energy here to entertain you for a few days and I loved my time exploring here.